joanvelja/Confidently_Exiting/karim_correction_blog.md

 </br></br>

-To summarize, our predicted token is often in the top-k ones, with a high-enough value of $k$.
-Due to this, pruning the vocabulary matrix allows us to reduce the amount of computations we have to compute at each layer, while discarding only irrelevant tokens.
-While we trade-off some performance, this further speeds up the runtime of our model, allowing us to obtain considerable efficiency gains FLOPS wise.
+To summarize, our final predicted token is often highly ranked across all layers.
+Due to this, pruning the vocabulary matrix allows us to reduce the amount of computations at each block, discarding only irrelevant tokens.
+While we may potentially trade-off some performance, this further speeds up the runtime of our model, allowing us to obtain considerable efficiency gains.

 <table align="center" style="width: 100%; border-collapse: collapse; margin: 20px auto;">